Get us in your inbox

 • price 4 of 4

 This upscale Hyatt hotel sits in the heart of Philadelphia’s Avenue of the Arts, and within walking distance of a handful of the city’s best theaters, parks and restaurants.
 Despite its historic roots, the hotel keeps things fresh with chic, modern rooms decked with plush beds, marble baths, flat-screen TVs and high-speed internet access.
-There’s also a spa and 93,000-square-foot fitness center on-site, and the bar and restaurant located on the 19th floor, XIX Nineteen, is one of the best rooftop bars Philadelphia has to offer.
+There’s also a spa and 93,000-square-foot fitness center, and the bar and restaurant located on the 19th floor, XIX Nineteen, is one of the best rooftop bars Philadelphia has to offer.
 The views are stunning.

 • Hotels